LightDark

 🔍

-With local keyword research completed before a single word was written, each page title, heading, and paragraph was built to capture specific search intent.
-Each service became its own page — a dedicated SEO landing point with geographic terms that matched how real customers in the area actually searched.
+With local optimized keyword research completed before a single word was written, each page title, heading, and paragraph was built to capture specific search intent.
+Each service became its own page — a dedicated SEO landing point with geographic terms matching how real customers actually searched.

 “The biggest mistake wasn’t using Wix.
 The biggest mistake was treating the website like a bulletin board instead of a strategic tool — and building it before we understood what it needed to do.”